Roby46/RIFT/README.md

 This repository contains supplemental material related to the paper *RIFT: RFD-based Imputation Framework for  Time Series*.

-## FULL EXPERIMENTAL EVALUATION
+## EXPERIMENTAL EVALUATION

-In the following, we provide the complete experimental results, which were partially omitted in the paper due to space constraints.
+In the following, we provide the experiments that were omitted in the paper due to space constraints.

 ### Datasets details